-In the second quarter of 2023, we entered into a License and Service Agreement pursuant to which we will lease manufacturing space for our continued research and development activities.
-As of June 30, 2023, the lease has not commenced for accounting purposes and it is not expected to commence until the second quarter of 2024.
-The lease agreement provides for total remaining lease payments of \$87.8 million over a 10-year lease term.
+In the second quarter of 2023, we entered into a license and service agreement pursuant to which we will lease manufacturing space for our continued research and development activities.
+As of September 30, 2023, the lease has not commenced for accounting purposes and it is not expected to commence until the second quarter of 2024.
+The license and service agreement provides for total remaining lease payments of up to \$87.8 million over a 10-year lease term.
+The Company may terminate the license and service agreement in its discretion upon twelve months' prior written notice.